ywng/mpf.vis/README.md

 5. Show price percentage changed and highlighted accordingly (red: decrease; black: increase)

+6. Quick view of return of any length of time interval dated back (if no mouse move over the graph, then 1 day return / change of price will be shown, if mouse over the curve, then the return from that date (hover line) to present is shown)

 For the price data of those MPF fund, I scrapped it from Bloomberg webpage, by a servelet (see further the code on my github:https://github.com/ywng/MPF_Portal )I made, which is then trigger by an online scheduler server (cron scheduler: https://mywebcron-com.loopiasecure.com/members.php?Jobs).
 So, the price is extracted daily and updated into my database (free host: http://www.db4free.net/).
 After extracting the data, I also made an API url for external requesting of data.